 4.B.iii.a.1 Subpopulation Characterization and Matching

-We propose to find key signaling differences between heterogeneous asthmatic patients and also to identify signaling differences in rare phenotypes to elucidate mechansims underlying disease and to identify targets for novel therapeutics.
+We propose to find key signaling differences between heterogeneous asthmatic patients and also to identify signaling differences in rare phenotypes to elucidate mechanisms underlying disease and to identify targets for novel therapeutics.

 Although Phenograph is able to produce clusters, it does not have the capability of matching clusters between patients in order to find consistently repeating rare cell populations.
 We propose to develop an approach based on distances between multidimensional distributions in clusters to find matching clusters across individuals with asthma.
 Each cluster is essentially defined by the multi-dimensional probability density function of its markers.
 We propose to use kernel density estimation to compute a set of marginal densities and for each cluster in subject X, to find the matching cluster in patient Y by finding the cluster that minimizes the distance between these marginal densities.
-There are several methods of computing distances between densities including a simple L1-norm, KL-divergence, as well as hellinger divergence.
+There are several methods of computing distances between densities including a simple L1-norm, KL-divergence, as well as Hellinger divergence \cite{REFERENCE}.

 4.B.iii.a.2 Analyzing Signaling Relationships in subpopulations